booch/presentations/Fifty-Years-of-Ruby/slides.md

 <!--
 - 2007: Avi Bryant at RailsConf
+- "Smalltalk’s Lessons for Ruby"
 - Avi Bryant
     - Seaside web framework
     - GemStone Smalltalk
     - MagLev
         - Ruby VM based on GemStone
-- "Smalltalk’s Lessons for Ruby"
-- Ruby IS-A Smalltalk
 - Lessons the Ruby community should learn from Smalltalk
-    - TODO: What are the lessons?
-- TODO: Story about this talk
-- TODO: Read the links below
+    - Premise: Ruby and Smalltalk are **dialects** of same language
+    - Ruby could/should be faster
+        - As fast as Smalltalk
+        - As fast as Java
+            - Java's VM tech came from a Smalltalk research project
+- My take-away: Ruby was a **rediscovery** of Smalltalk
+    - Smalltalk community **became** Ruby community

 - Source: http://lambda-the-ultimate.org/node/2573
 - Source: https://www.artima.com/forums//threaded.jsp?forum=155&thread=220183
 - Source: https://news.ycombinator.com/item?id=3029981